 Wheat accounts for about 20% of the total calories consumed globally and production continues to increase, by almost 100M tonnes over the past decade to a current global level of about 800M tonnes per annum (FAOSTAT 2025).
 This increased production reflects higher demand, particularly in countries undergoing rapid urbanisation and industrialisation, which include low and middle-income countries in Asia and Africa.
 Most of these countries are net importers of wheat, accounting for most of the 25% of the crop which is globally traded (Erenstein et al., 2023).

 However, while the global consumption of wheat is increasing an opposite trend is observed in some traditional wheat-consuming counties, notable in North America and parts of Europe, where the contribution of wheat to the diet is static or declining (Erenstein et al., 2023).
 For example, the consumption of bread in the UK was over 950g per person per week in the early 1970s (MAFF, 1974) whereas household purchases had fallen to under half a kilo per person per week in 2023 (Statistica, 2024).
 The consumption of staple foods generally decreases as societies become more prosperous and consume more mixed diets, with a wider range of breads and other baked goods being available in the UK.
 However, the decreases in wheat consumption also reflect specific concerns about adverse effects of wheat-based foods on health.
-These include the role of highly refined foods (UPFs) on the risk of developing non-communicable diseases (NCDs) associated with the “Western Diet and Lifestyle” (obesity, type 2 diabetes, cardio-vascular disease) and specific adverse responses to wheat or gluten (notably coeliac disease and non-coeliac wheat sensitivity, NCWS).
+These include the role of highly refined foods (described by some as ultra-processed foods, UPFs) on the risk of developing non-communicable diseases (NCDs, obesity, type 2 diabetes, cardio-vascular disease) associated with the “Western Diet and Lifestyle” and specific adverse responses to wheat or gluten (notably coeliac disease and non-coeliac wheat sensitivity, NCWS).
 In the UK, a recent population study indicated that 3.7% of the population consumed a gluten-free diet, which exceeds the prevalence of coeliac disease (about 1%) (Croall et al 2019).

 Bread and other staple foods are central to human nutrition and are deeply embedded in the cultures that have consumed them for millennia.
 It is therefore understandable that consumers are concerned about changes in the types of crops which are grown and the processing systems that are used.
 This is illustrated by past and current debates about the merits of organic versus conventional production systems, the acceptability of genetically modified and gene edited crops, and traditional versus modern types of crops and processes.
 In the case of bread, there is an active debate about the relative merits of bread made using traditional and modern processes and from modern and older types of wheat.
 It is therefore necessary to critically evaluate the mixture of facts and myths that surround the current debate on the impacts of different types of bread on health in order to provide evidence-based advice to food processors, consumers, regulatory authorities and policymakers, and to identify knowledge gaps for future research.